fricciardi/datetime2/src/docs/index.rst

 .. attribute:: Date.day_count

-   The number of days between the given date and January 1, year 1.
+   The number of days between the given date and January 1\ :sup:`st`, year 1.
    This attribute is read-only: an :exc:`AttributeException` is raised when trying to change it.